SEVEN THINGS THAT SUCK ABOUT LONG TERM TRAVEL

 Most couples barely survive a week together in tropical paradise, so it's understandable that spending 24/7 together with a boyfriend/girlfriend for months on end can be brutal.
 During the first three months in Europe, Josh and I spent very little time apart because of our tight budget and lack of transportation.
 I don't recommend doing this for any relationship, and I would be lying if I said we didn't fight constantly.

 Traveling long term is stressful enough alone, and adding a significant other who has their own opinions, thoughts, and wants makes it even harder.
-What we’ve both learned through this experience is that space is a necessity in long term travel, and we would do some things different if we did the same trip again.
+What we've both learned through this experience is that space is a necessity for long-term travel, and we would do some things differently if we did the same trip again.

 5. You will look crazy

 There are times you'll cry in public because there is nowhere to hide.
 An ant infestation in your backpack will cause you to dump out everything you own into the streets of Austria, and while you fling dead ants out of your belongings people will think you're a crazy homeless person.